Find your freelance hourly rate for US, UK, India and Europe. Covers tax, NI, billable hours and 2026 profession benchmarks | Calculator4U

 With 15% buffer: $157/hour recommended rate

-Methodology & Sources: Rate benchmarks compiled from Upwork, Toptal, and Glassdoor freelancer data (2024-2025).
-Tax calculations based on US self-employment tax rates.
-Billable hour estimates derived from freelancer time-tracking studies.
+Methodology & Sources: Rate benchmarks compiled from Upwork, Toptal, and Glassdoor freelancer data.
+Tax calculations based on global and US self-employment tax structures updated for the current 2026 financial year.
+Billable hour estimates derived from standard freelance time-tracking studies.
 This calculator provides estimates for planning purposes.
 Consult with a tax professional or financial advisor for personalized guidance.
-Calculator updated January 2026.
+Calculator updated May 2026.

 Calculate your freelance hourly rate using this formula: Hourly Rate = (Target Annual Income + Business Expenses + Taxes) ÷ Annual Billable Hours.
 For example, if you want to earn $80,000/year take-home, have $20,000 in expenses (software, insurance, equipment), and owe approximately $25,000 in self-employment taxes, your total needed is $125,000.
 If you can bill 1,200 hours per year (about 25 hours/week), your hourly rate should be $104/hour.
 Key factors include: your experience level and specialization, market demand for your skills, geographic location and cost of living, the complexity of projects you handle, and whether you provide premium or commodity services.